Multi-dimensional third-order time-implicit scheme for conservation laws: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the PRIN project ``High order structure-preserving semi-implicit schemes for hyperbolic equations'', funded by the EU and the Italian Ministry of Research (grant no. 2022JH87B4). \\ Both authors are members of the GNCS–INDAM (National Group for Scientific Computing, Italy). \\ Both authors wish to thank Giuseppe Visconti and Gabriella Puppo for the useful discussions on some details of this work.
+This work was supported by the PRIN project ``High order structure-preserving semi-implicit schemes for hyperbolic equations'', funded by the EU and the Italian Ministry of Research (grant no. 2022JH87B4). \\ Both authors are members of the GNCS–INDAM (National Group for Scientific Computing, Italy).